eysi09/image-convert/README.md

 # ImageConvert

 And old doodle that pixelates images.
-Most of the stuff is actually hardcoded.